nitindotphysics/Collatz_Sequence/README.md

 ## Requests:

 I used commenting a lot in each program to make it more readable and comprehensible to people.
-This may help beginners, but perhaps, a lot of commenting may do the opposite to intended.
+This may help beginners, but perhaps, a lot of commenting may do the opposite than intended.
 Please tell me if that is the case.

 If you have any feedback/criticism/advice for me related to this project, feel free to comment/review.
 It would mean a lot to me.
 You can contact me on [twitter](https://twitter.com/NKakria) too.